Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_nlp_and_ml_using_snowpark_python_and_streamlit:_sentiments_analysis/end_to_end_nlp_and_ml_using_snowpark_python_and_streamlit:_sentiments_analysis.md

 CREATE DATABASE if not EXISTS IMDB;
 ```

-Run the following SQL commands to create the TABLES :
+Run the following SQL commands to create the TABLES:
 ```sql
 USE DATABASE IMDB;
 USE SCHEMA PUBLIC;